mhazy/tourney/tourney-api/README.md

   * then run this in terminal `./start-api.sh`

 #### Note:
 If you update `start-api.sh` then make sure you don't commit it.
-To do so run `git update-index --assume-unchanged start-api.sh` to make it as unchanged file.
+To stop tracking the file run `git update-index --assume-unchanged start-api.sh`.
 To start tracking the file again run `git update-index --no-assume-unchanged start-api.sh`.

 # Requirements
 1. Mongo DB